-C. Program Objective
+C. Program Priorities

-The primary drivers of the Project are: (i) capacity building, and (ii) job creation/retention resulting from facilitating contracts and financing for medium-sized minority businesses.
-Project services including (but not limited to) the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; relationship management and deal sourcing initiatives (e.g., industry clusters); facilitating MBE growth through exports (identifying global markets and financing); identifying, matching and securing alternative sources of capital and financing; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); MBE advocacy; and providing service referrals to MBEs of all sizes.
+The primary drivers of the AMP are: (i) capacity building, and (ii) job creation/retention resulting from facilitating contracts/financing for medium-sized minority businesses in the manufacturing industry.
+AMP services include, but are not limited to: the vetting of MBE manufacturers; referral of clients to advanced manufacturing resources; development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted advanced manufacturing MBEs; relationship management and deal sourcing initiatives (such as but not limited to industry clusters); facilitating MBE growth through exports (identifying global markets and financing); identifying, matching and securing alternative sources of capital and financing; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); MBE advocacy; and providing service referrals to MBEs of all sizes.
+The AMP will assess regulatory changes pertaining to manufacturing in domestic and global markets, economic impact, and need for minority manufacturers.

-The MBDA Business Consulting Project is required to work collaboratively with all MBDA Business Centers and other MBDA sponsored projects ("Network").
-The Project will engage the Network and offer its services to assisting MBE clients through Network collaboration.
+The AMP is required to work collaboratively with MBDA Business Centers and other MBDA sponsored projects ("MBDA Network").
+The AMP will engage the MBDA Network and offer services to assisting MBE manufacturing clients and customers through collaboration.